anshnee26/CFS-StaticProject/README.md

 # CFS-StaticProject

-This Project is static project for CFS training
+This Project is static project for CFS training and assessment